BrazilOfficial Name: Federative Republic of Brazil

 Report all incidents to Rio's tourist police (DEAT) at (21) 2332-2924.
-The tourist police have been very responsive to victims and cooperative with the U.S. Consulate General.
+The tourist police have been very responsive to victims.

 Sao Paulo: All areas of Greater Sao Paulo have a high rate of armed robbery of pedestrians and drivers at stoplights and during rush hour traffic.
+The downtown area and outskirts of the city are subject to higher levels of crime.
 The "red light districts" of Sao Paulo, located on Rua Augusta north of Avenida Paulista and the Estacao de Luz metro area, are especially dangerous.
 There are regular reports of young women slipping various drugs into men's drinks and robbing them of all their belongings while they are unconscious.
 Armed holdups of pedestrians and motorists by young men on motorcycles (“motoboys”) are a common occurrence in Sao Paulo.
 Criminals have also begun targeting restaurants throughout the city, frequently between the hours of 10:00 pm and 4:00 am, at establishments in the upscale neighborhoods of Jardins, Itaim Bibi, Campo Belo, Morumbi and Moema.
 Victims who resist run the risk of violent attack.
 Laptop computers, other electronics, and luxury watches are the targets of choice for criminals in Sao Paulo.